 - Depression and/or anxiety

 Roughly 72 hours into withdrawal, symptoms will begin to taper.
 Patients will begin to feel better, and they may start to healthier cognitive clarity previously impossible during active addiction.
+Withdrawal can be a terrifying process for someone trying to break away from their addiction.
+Medical supervision can help alleviate symptoms and put the person in a safe environment to go through withdrawal.
+Learn more about the importance of medical detox as a stage in the recovery process.

 What Comes After Withdrawal?

 How long does heroin withdrawal last?
 Understand that while withdrawal is an important step on the recovery path, it’s not the end of the road.
-After withdrawal, patients can begin to make progress toward lasting recovery through continued treatment, including:
+After withdrawal, patients can begin to make progress toward lasting recovery through continued heroin treatment, including:

 - Behavioral therapy